-the probability that the random variable will lie in a small interval centered on x the length of the small interval centered on x
+the probability that the random variable will lie in a small interval centered on xthe length of the small interval centered on x

 Notice that, while a pdf has to be non-negative, and it has to integrate to 1, it does not have to be smaller than one.
 A ratio like this could be a lot larger than one, as long as it isn't larger than one for too many x (because the integral must be one).

-Probability density functions can be moderately strange functions.
+In fact, probability density functions can be moderately strange functions (exercises).

-Worked example 6.7 A strange probability density function
+Worked example 6.7 A probability density function that is larger than one